jentery/506v3/index.md

 * Brian Sutton-Smith's "Play and Ambiguity" (17 pages; from *The Ambiguity of Play* 2001),
 * T.L.
 Taylor's "The Assemblage of Play" (9 pages; in *Games and Culture* 4.4 2009),
 * Aaron Trammell's "Decolonizing Play" (9 pages; in *Critical Studies in Media Communication* 39.3 2022), and
-* Emma Witkowski's "Cooperative Play" (8 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins).
+* Emma Witkowski's "Cooperative Play" (8 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins)

 ## Week 3 (September 22nd): Games